How to Make a Matcha Latte: let’s do it!

 That’s it!
 So simple and delicious.
 It’s my favorite 3pm pick-me-up.
 This and a piece of dark chocolate are like a heavenly combination.

-Matcha ranges in price from like $12 to very very expensive.
+Matcha ranges in price from like $12 to very, very expensive.
 The introductory matcha is usually called conventional which is really good for baking with and the more fancy stuff is usually called ceremonial.
+The best matcha comes from Kyoto, Japan.
+If you find yourself there, or have a friend going, make sure you get some!
 Buy what you can afford!

 How to Make a Matcha LattePrint